 The Reichstag, the seat of the German parliament, is one of Berlin's most historic landmarks.
 The building, which is located close to the Brandenburg Gate

 , was renovated after German reunification and now features a striking glass dome.

-After the founding of the German Empire in 1872, there was a need for a large parliamentary building in Berlin.
+After the founding of the German Empire in 1871, there was a need for a large parliamentary building in Berlin.
 A competition was held and out of 183 submissions, a design by Paul Wallot was chosen.

 Inside, you can look

 A first meeting of the parliament of the reunified Germany took place as early as on October 4, 1990 but it was clear that a significant renovation of the building was needed before the parliament could move here permanently.
 To this end an architectural competition was launched which was won by Norman Foster.
 He decided to keep the exterior intact as a reminder of the past.
 The interior was completely stripped and modernized.
 Construction started in 1995 and the Bundestag moved in in September 1999.

 The highlight of the new Reichstag is its striking glass dome.
 Foster's original plans did not include a dome; it was only added at the insistence of the German government.
 At first the subject of much controversy, the dome, which is supported by a mirrored column, has become one of the city's most recognized landmarks.
 It is open to visitors, who can look onto the plenary hall below.
 You can walk onto the roof of the building for views over the area or, even better, ascend a helical ramp that brings you to a viewing deck with unique views over the city.

 - Duration: Valid for 2, 3 or 6 days